Isle of Wight Guru

 16. Wight Karting

-It's near Ryde and costs about £1 a minute, and it also has a cafe.
+It's near Ryde and costs about £40-£50 for a session.
 Various deals and offers are available to lower the price.

 17. Isle of WIght Board Game CAfe

-At the time of writing you pay a couple of pounds to use any game you like for an hour (or more for longer sessions obviously).
-You don't pay the cover charge if you're just coming in to eat or drink in the cafe.
+You pay a couple of pounds to use any game you like for an hour (or more for longer sessions obviously).
+You don't pay the cover charge if you're just coming in to eat or drink in the café.

 If you're interested in such things, you can read our review of an Isle of Wight themed board game.